StrangeBeeCorp/docs/docs/thehive/administration/custom-fields/about-custom-fields.md

 * Support organizational alignment by specifying the relevant business unit or team.
 * Enable integration with tools and feeders by including identifiers or other data from external systems, or linking directly to external system data.
 * Streamline processes by indicating internal classification levels.
-* Manage checklists to ensure specific steps are validated when handling a case or alert.
+* Manage checklists to validate specific steps when handling a case or alert.
 * Enhance data analysis through tagging, for example, identifying incidents involving VIPs.

 ## Types